riastrad/cyberbspace/posts/2022/currently-reading.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

+> **Editor's Note:** As of November 2024, this blog no longer reflects the reality of how the site's "currently reading" feature works.
+If you're curious about the *how*, you can skim [this pull request](https://github.com/riastrad/cyberbspace/pull/195).
+If you're curious about the *why*, you can read [this blog post](/notes/2024/dropping-the-ocean).

 ## What is this about?

 A couple weeks ago, on a lark, I decided to see if I could have the main landing page of this website dynamically update to reflect whatever book I'm currently reading.